jhdcruz/BlackPearl-website/README.md

       - `dev` - starts the website with HMR support _(Developer Use)_
       - `build` - compiles for production build
       - `start` - starts the compiled build
-      - `export` - export the whole project for static serving

 ## Tools